RasaHQ/rasa/docs/nlu/config.rst

 Running the server
 ------------------

-You can run a simple http server that handles requests using your model with:
+You can run a simple HTTP server that handles requests using your model with:

 .. code-block:: bash